luccahuguet/yazelix/README.md

   - because it's a "dumb" terminal, it has no panes, no tabs.
 This means less keybindings conflicts to worry about, less feature overlap
   - very performant
   - but I do want to explore more modern options, so long as they have a "plain mode", like [this](https://raphamorim.io/rio/pt-br/docs/next/navigation#plain)
-  - you can check out my files [here](https://github.com/luccahuguet/alacritty-files)
+  - you can check out my alacritty files [here](https://github.com/luccahuguet/alacritty-files) (they include all alacritty themes)
 - use [nushell](https://www.nushell.sh/), it's a great shell, it's fast and beautiful and a proper programming language
+- If you test this with nvim and it works, let me know (see the issue: )

 <br>